Soil stripping

 Solvent-based stripper for wood and cork coverings.

-Do not use on solvent sensitive floors such as rubber or asphalt.
+Do not use on solvent-sensitive floors such as rubber or asphalt.

 Steps for stripping plastic floors